Cosmo Jarvis: Acting career

 FX's Shōgun premiered in February 2024, receiving critical acclaim worldwide.
 Jarvis' performance as John Blackthorne was described as a "force to be reckoned with" by IGN and The Washington Post wrote that he "brilliantly channels" his role as the marooned English pilot in the historical drama.
 Empire described Jarvis as "compelling" and "magnetic".
 In his review, Nick Clark wrote for the Evening Standard, "Jarvis is one of those actors who is not just chameleonic – anyone who has seen him in Calm with Horses and then Persuasion can attest to his powers of transformation – but always brings so much more to a role than just speaking the words in order.
 It's the eyes; there's a whole lot going on behind them, and it means he's never less than compelling."

 In 2025, Jarvis starred in the Australian prison drama Inside, The Alto Knights, starring alongside Robert De Niro and directed by Barry Levinson, and Ray Mendoza and Alex Garland's Warfare.
 Jarvis' performance in Warfare as Navy SEAL veteran Elliot Miller was widely acclaimed by critics, with Aiden Kelly writing "Every actor does a fantastic job, particularly Cosmo Jarvis in a part that once again shows the rising newcomer’s incredible range." for Collider.

 In January 2025, Jarvis joined the cast of Guy Ritchie's Wife & Dog.
-In March 2025, Jarvis joined the cast of Christopher Nolan's The Odyssey, although he would drop out shortly before filming commenced.
+In March 2025, Jarvis joined the cast of Christopher Nolan's The Odyssey, although he would drop out shortly before filming commenced due to scheduling conflict.
 In April 2025, Jarvis was officially confirmed to return as John Blackthorne for the second season of Shōgun alongside Hiroyuki Sanada.
 In May 2025, Jarvis was announced to star as future Soviet leader Joseph Stalin in Young Stalin, a film based on the biography of the same name by historian Simon Sebag Montefiore.
+In October 2025, Jarvis joined Paul Greengrass' The Uprising (formerly titled The Rage) led by Andrew Garfield, an action period drama film set in during the Peasant's Revolt.

 Personal life

 Jarvis is married and has one child.

 He has type 1 diabetes.
 He has been sober for 6 years as of 2025.

+Jarvis is a fan of metal band System of a Down.

+Views

+Jarvis has stated an aversion to social media and contemporary U.K. politics.

+In an interview with Crush Fanzine in 2021, Jarvis spoke about recognition of the Armenian genocide: “I do find it fascinating that the Armenian genocide… is still not acknowledged by some nations… certain genocides and tragedies can be openly minimized or discounted all together while others happen to become essential architecture of a pop culture and society.”